AlexB67/QMolview/README.md

 * GNU C++ compiler Supporting the C++17 standard.
 * Git, to clone the repository.

 Install the above packages.
-To compile and build the application issue the commands:
+To compile and build the application in a terminal issue the commands:
 ```
 git clone https://github.com/AlexB67/QMolview.git
-cd qmolview
+cd QMolview
 mkdir build
 cd build
 cmake ..
 make -j
 ```
 Out of source tree builds work also if preferred.
-#### Windows
-Perform a Qt installation using the Qt installer at https://www.qt.io/download

-Install the MinGW compiler and the following components:
-* Qt 5.15 or greater, but less than 6.0.0.
-* The following Qt5 components
-  * Qt3D
-  * Widgets
-  * Charts
-  * Development tools Qt Creator

-Use git to clone the repository or download the source tarball.
-The source code can then be imported as a CMake project in Qt Creator or vscode, or any IDE of your choice with CMake support.

-Perform a build from within Qt Creator.

-Consult the Qt website how to deploy a standalone application using **windeployqt**.

 ### Installation
 #### Linux
 Installations is not required.
 You can run the application directly from the build directory with the cammand